 “Indeed, Your Grace.
 I am quite chilled and would very much like to return to the warmth of my -” Bed had so clearly been on the tip of his tongue, but quickly rephrasing, he said, “To my room”.

 The hesitation had not been subtle.
 Nevertheless, the unspoken word hung in the air between them.
 It took all of Alec’s hard-won mastery to hold his face impassive; given Bane’s present state of undress, some would have taken the mention of his bedroom as an invitation.
 Perhaps Bane believed, and well he might, that any person blessed enough to find him in such a state at this hour of night would already be thinking of taking him to bed, regardless of whether the word was said or not.
 Alec was certainly struggling not to think of exactly that.
-He had yet to bed anyone, man or woman; the latter because he had no natural inclination to seek female company of that sort, and the former because the only person he’d ever had feelings for, was the dearest of friends but hadn’t returned his feelings in kind.
+He had yet to bed anyone, man or woman; the latter because he had no natural inclination to seek female company of that sort, and the former because the only person he’d ever had feelings for hadn’t returned his feelings in kind.

 Not so Magnus Bane, if rumors were to be believed.
 The common gossip was that Bane had no lack of lovers.
 Both men and women seemed to find their way into his bed with alacrity; always the most beautiful, most sought-after members of all social classes and standings.
-Alec had little desire to become just another name on Bane’s growing list of conquests.
+But Alec had little desire to become just another name on Bane’s growing list of conquests.
 Alec’s life was complicated, but his matters of the heart were simple: he loved who he loved – his sister, his brother, his parents, and his best friend - there was little space left over for meaningless dalliance.
-If his mother would ever allow him the freedom of choice (a long shot, at best) he would take a partner when he was ready to give them his whole heart, and nothing less.
+If his mother would ever allow him the freedom of choice (a long shot, at best) he would take a partner when he was ready to give them his whole heart and nothing less.

 “I am not sure, Your Grace,” Bane finally replied.
 “If you could direct me …”

 Alexander considered it carefully.
 For the most part, his mother’s guests were an honorable sort, but some were questionable.
 Lady Belcourt, for example, was thoroughly enamored of Bane - she had made that much clear at dinner.
 Some of Alec’s military school friends who were in attendance were little better.
 Several had spent their evening consuming copious amounts of brandy while socializing and gaming.
-In his present state of undress, Bane would be at risk of creating a scene should he stumble across any of the more lecherous sort, who might be too drunk to mind their manners and too stubborn to take no for an answer.
+In his present state of undress, Bane would be at risk of creating a scene should he stumble across any of the more lecherous sort who might be too drunk to mind their manners and too stubborn to take no for an answer.
 Though his own thoughts about Bane at the moment were less than pure, Alec would certainly never act on them.
 He could not guarantee that would be the case with some of the others.
 And he did have a duty of care for all of the guests in his household.

 And still, considering the distance to the wing where the guests were being housed, it begged the question of how Bane had come to be so far from his chambers in the first place.
 “If I may ask, Mr. Bane, what are you doing about at this time of night in this … state?”
 He gestured to Bane’s clothing, or rather, his lack thereof.

 “I sleepwalk, Your Grace.
-Normally my valet will prevent me from wandering too far afield, but he indulged overmuch in the wine during dinner, I’m afraid.”
+Normally my valet will prevent me from wandering too far afield, but he indulged overmuch in wine during his dinner, I’m afraid.”
 The words rolled smoothly off Bane’s tongue, his dark eyes wide with innocence.

 Alec decided that the best option would be to appear as Bane’s ally.
 Perhaps if he could gain the other man’s trust, Alec could get close enough to discover what he knew.
 And if Bane intended to swindle his mother, or anyone else in their family – Bane would rue the day he chose to cross the Lightwoods.

 The weight of Lightwood’s coat settled around his shoulders.
-Magnus was grateful for the warmth, but disturbed by the scent which clung to the fabric.
+Magnus was grateful for the warmth, and intrigued by the scent which clung to the fabric.
 It was citrus and pine, with a hint of smoke and something else unique to Lightwood himself.
 It left Magnus unsettled.
 It made him even more painfully aware of how handsome the young Duke was.
 Its absence from his person also revealed the breadth of Lightwood’s shoulders and the muscular planes of his chest, which owed little to the cut of his clothing.
-He averted his eyes, but it made little difference - the tantalizing image would be hard to forget.
+Magnus averted his eyes, but it made little difference - the tantalizing image would be hard to forget.

-“The entrance is through here,” Lightwood explained, leading him back into the library and directly to a bookcase beside the fireplace, opposite to the wall where Magnus had come up out of the dungeons.
+“The entrance is through here,” Lightwood said, leading him back into the library and directly to a bookcase beside the fireplace, opposite to the wall where Magnus had come up out of the dungeons.
 He depressed a small lever beneath one of the shelves and a small section shifted backward, revealing a narrow staircase ascending behind the wall.
 Lightwood picked up a witchlight from the side table.
 The flare of light cast ominous shadows over the angular planes of his face.
 With the light gripped firmly in one hand, he gestured to Magnus to follow.

 “The stairs are quite steep and can be treacherous,” he warned.
 “Tread carefully.”